 Both enzymatic and non-enzymatic components make up the plant cell's antioxidant defense system.
 Superoxide dismutase, glutathione reductase, catalase, peroxidase, and ascorbate peroxidase are examples of enzymatic components.
 Ascorbic acid, reduced glutathione, and cystein are examples of non-enzymatic components.
 High levels of non-enzymatic constituents and antioxidant enzyme activity are crucial for environmental stress tolerance, including drought.
 Many antioxidant enzymes and/or lipid-soluble and water-soluble scavenging molecules eliminate reactive oxygen species in plants; the antioxidant enzymes are the most effective defenses against oxidative stress (Farooq et al., 2009).
 Four enzymes participate in the ascorbate-glutathione cycle, a pathway that enables the scavenging of superoxide radicals and H2O2, in addition to catalase, different peroxidases, and peroxiredoxins.
 These include glutathione reductase, ascorbate peroxidase, dehydroascorbate reductase, and mono dehydro ascorbate reductase.
 Superoxide dismutase is a key player in enzymatic processes, catalyzing the dismutation of two superoxide molecules into O2 and H2O2, which is the initial stage of systems that scavenge reactive oxygen species.

-Lima and associates.
-(2002) suggested that drought tolerance may, or at least partially, be linked to increased activity of antioxidant enzymes in a study using two Coffea canephora clones under rapid drought stress.
+Lima et al.(2002) suggested that drought tolerance may, or at least partially, be linked to increased activity of antioxidant enzymes in a study using two Coffea canephora clones under rapid drought stress.
 Despite their ability to scavenge singlet oxygen and lipid peroxy-radicals, as well as to prevent lipid peroxidation and superoxide generation under dehydrative conditions, carotenoids and other substances, like abietane diterpenes, have not gotten much attention.
 During recovery from a water deficit period, the transcript of some antioxidant genes, such as glutathione reductase or ascorbate peroxidase, was higher and seemed to be involved in protecting cellular machinery from reactive oxygen species damage.
 Superoxide dismutase quickly converts superoxide radicals, which have a half-life of less than one second, into H2O2.
 This relatively stable product can be detoxified by catalase and peroxidase.

 These metalloenzymes are a crucial first line of defense for cells against superoxide free radicals produced in stressful situations.
 Thus, oxidative stress tolerance is known to be conferred by elevated superoxide dismutase activity.
 Both enzymatic and non-enzymatic antioxidant systems work together to reduce oxidative damage in plant tissue. β-carotenes, ascorbic acid, α-tocopherol, reduced glutathione, and enzymes like glutathione reductase, catalase, superoxide dismutase, peroxidase, and ascorbate peroxidase are among them.
 Although they are an essential component of the antioxidant defense system in plants, carotenes are highly vulnerable to oxidative damage.
 All green plants' chloroplasts contain β-carotene, which is solely attached to the core complexes of photosystem I and II.
 Chloroplast function depends on protection from the harmful effects of reactive oxygen species at this location.
 Here, β-carotene not only serves as an accessory pigment but also functions as an effective antioxidant and has a special role in maintaining and safeguarding photochemical processes.
 In photosynthetic tissue, β-carotene may play a significant protective role by directly quenching triplet chlorophyll, which inhibits the production of singlet oxygen and guards against oxidative damage.